 The first shellcode implements four main functions for the intended functionality, as shown in Figure 4.

 Meanwhile, the new shellcode is more minimalistic because it implements only important functionalities to load a PE in memory and parse several system APIs addresses.
 It resolves different system APIs from the first one we mentioned.

-One more thing to note: the Purple Fox group implements a customised user-mode shellcode loader that leaves little traces for cybersecurity forensics.
-It minimises both the quantity and quality of the forensic evidence as the execution doesn’t rely on the native loader and doesn't respect the PE format for a successful execution.
+One more thing to note: the Purple Fox group implements a customized user-mode shellcode loader that leaves little traces for cybersecurity forensics.
+It minimizes both the quantity and quality of the forensic evidence as the execution doesn’t rely on the native loader and doesn't respect the PE format for a successful execution.